Anthropology

 Department of Anthropology Professor Todd Surovell received a National Science Foundation (NSF) grant to study how Clovis people lived at the La Prele Mammoth site near Douglas in Converse County, which will help answer questions about human adaptation to environments during the ice age.

-Professor taking photo at dig site
+A professor taking a photo at a dig site

 “The advising and research opportunities I received while at UW were integral in my successfully landing a tenure-track position.
 Faculty in the UW Anthropology Department work closely with their students to ensure they are training strong scholars and future peers.
 Hands-on research experience, such as field and lab work opportunities, and practical job preparation through courses like the Professionalism class create a balanced approach to academics and made me feel ready to tackle a competitive job market."

-- Heather Rockwell, ’14 University of Wyoming, Ph.D. in Anthropology | Assistant Professor, Salve Regina University
+- Heather Rockwell | ’14 University of Wyoming, Ph.D. in Anthropology | Assistant Professor, Salve Regina University